E-E-A-T: Google ressources, patents and scientific papers

 To determine a user interaction score, user signals such as SERP CTR and duration of stay are addressed.

-Google’s patent Systems and Methods for Re-Ranking ranked Search Results describes how search engines can take into account not only the references to the author’s content, but also the portion he or she has contributed to a thematic document corpus in an author score.
+The patent describes how search engines can take into account not only the references to the author’s content, but also the portion he or she has contributed to a thematic document corpus in an author score.

 “In some embodiments, determining the original author score for the respective entity includes: identifying a plurality of portions of content in the index of known content identified as being associated with the respective entity, each portion in the plurality of portions representing a predetermined amount of data in the index of known content; and calculating a percentage of the plurality of the portions that are first instances of the portions of content in the index of known content.”